Andy4495/Windows10-on-iMac2011/README.md

 ## Installing Windows 10 Using Boot Camp

-Boot Camp does not allow direct installation of Windows 10 [on this Mac][10].
-Because of this, the installation procedure is less-than-straightforward, but eventually results in a fully-functioning and quite usable Windows 10 system which can still be booted into MacOS High Sierra if needed.
-Once Windows 10 is successfully installed, further updates run normally through Windows Software Update.
-In other words, you only need to run through this procedure once; after that, everything works normally.
+Boot Camp does not allow direct installation of Windows 10 [on this Mac][10] and therefore requires a less-than-straightforward installation procedure.
+However, you only need to run through this procedure once.
+Further Windows 10 updates run normally through Windows Software Update.

-Numerous procedures for installing Windows 10 onto the mid-2011 iMac can be found in blogs, message boards, and YouTube.
-However, I could not get any of those procedures to work on their own.
-The following is a procedure that finally worked after a lot of trial-and-error.
+I found numerous procedures for installing Windows 10 onto the mid-2011 iMac, but I could not get any of them to work on their own.
+The following is a procedure that I came up with after a lot of trial-and-error.
 It does not specifically match any single existing procedure that I could find.
 As with any how-to you find on the Internet, while it worked for me, there is no guarantee that this procedure will work for you.

 Also, I am writing this after-the-fact.
 I kept notes during the process, but I did not take any screen captures.
 I may not have written down every specific command or step in the process.